roberthorlings/firefly-iii/full-description.md

 In Firefly, a transaction can be a withdrawal, a deposit or a transfer.
 Beyond the obvious, they are slightly different from one another:

 - Withdrawals have a dynamic "expense account" which you can fill in freely.
 If you go to a new store, simply enter the withdrawal with the new store as the expense account, and Firefly will start tracking it automatically.
-- Deposits don't have budgets, but do have dynamic "revenue accounts".
+- Deposits have dynamic "revenue accounts".
 This works in the same way as withdrawals do.
 - Transfers can be linked to piggy banks.
 So you could move € 200 to your savings account and have it added to your piggy bank "new couch".

-Transfers don't have budgets either.
+Withdrawals can also be assigned a "budget".

 ## Budgets